ppy/osu-wiki/wiki/Tournaments/RDOC/2019/en.md

 | #30 | ![][flag_DK] [Slayco](https://osu.ppy.sh/users/9449330) | 1284564 |
 | #31 | ![][flag_DK] [Liquidminds](https://osu.ppy.sh/users/13438435) | 751992 |

-Due to 6 no-shows in Qualifiers we're down to 31 players. #1 seed has been given a bye into Round of 16 to make brackets work.
+Due to 6 no-shows in Qualifiers, only 31 players participated in the tournament.
+The #1 seed was given a bye into Round of 16 to make brackets work.

 ## Podium